nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Command Response Box

 The Command Response box is where you will receive feedback for any command you execute.
-It could give you some information if the command execution was successful or if you had executed a command of an invalid format.
+It will provide feedback on command execution status (e.g success, invalid format).

 The Command Response box is located directly below the [Profile Panel](#profile-panel) and above the [Command Box](#command-box).